mohammedha/mohammedha/README.md

 - 🔭 I’m currently working on PowerShell

 - 🌱 I’m currently learning Azure and trying Kubernetes

 - ❓ Ask me about anything related to anything, if I don't know 🤷‍♂️ I will try to find out

 - ⚡ Fun fact: I use tabs over spaces

 <br/>

 <!--
+- 🔭 I’m currently working on Powershell
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
 ## My Skill Set
 <table><tr><td valign="top" width="33%">